sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

    homogeneity of variance assumption <homogeneity_of_variance_anova>`.

 -  **Normality**.
 The residuals are assumed to be normally distributed.
-As we saw in subsection :doc:`Checking the normality of a sample
-   <../Ch11/Ch11_tTest_08>`, we can assess this by looking at QQ-plots (or
-   running a Shapiro-Wilk test).
+As we saw in subsection :doc:`../Ch11/Ch11_tTest_08`, we can assess this by looking at QQ-plots (or running a Shapiro-Wilk test).
 I’ll talk about this more in an ANOVA context in subsection :ref:`Checking the normality assumption <normality_anova>`.

 -  **Independence**.
 The independence assumption is a little trickier.
    What it basically means is that, knowing one residual tells you